Feeling a little anxiety sometimes is very normal. However, you may have generalised anxiety disorder if you experience the following situations:

 See the Help and Resources section to find resources available to you.

 If you have suicidal thoughts and fear for your safety, or that of people around you, see the Preventing Suicide page.
 You will find further information on help and resources available.

 Generalised anxiety disorder is an illness that can be treated.
 There are known treatments available to treat this disorder.
 Treatments allow people affected to regain control of their lives and daily activities.
-The earlier an affected person consults with a doctor, the faster he or she will recover.
+The earlier an affected person consults with a doctor, the better their chances of recovery.

 In most cases, generalised anxiety disorder is treated effectively with psychotherapy, medication, or a combination of these 2 treatments.

 Anxiety disorder experts usually recommend one of the following 2 therapies: